-- are enabled to design and create programs for multi- and manycore processors, - can critically evaluate multi-threaded programs and shared-memory access patterns, - are able to survey advanced scientific topics independently and present their findings.
+- are enabled to design and create programs for multicore processors, - can critically evaluate multi-threaded programs and shared-memory access patterns, - can assess the benefits and challenges of multicore programming techniques.

-The lecture addresses parallelization for multi- and many core processors.
-Thread-based programming concepts (pthreads, C++11 threads, OpenMP, OpenCL) are introduced and best-practice implementation aspects are highlighted based on applications from scientific computing.
+The lecture addresses parallelization on multicore processors.
+Thread-based programming concepts and techniques (pthreads, C++11 threads, OpenMP, OpenCL) are introduced and best practices are highlighted using applications from scientific computing.